MadeAgents/Hammer/README.md

 # Hammer

 Welcome to the Hammer repository!
 This is the official implementation of our method introduced in the paper **"Robust Function-Calling for On-Device Language Models via Function Masking"**.
-The Hammer series models enhance function-calling capabilities in language models, making them suitable for deployment on resource-constrained devices.
+The Hammer series models enhance the function-calling capabilities of language models, making them ideal for deployment on resource-constrained devices and empowering developers to create personalized, on-device applications

 ## Overview